revness/employeeSoftware/README.md

 // adds future goals

 ## Change log
+14/9/24

-- initial commit 14/9/24
+- initial commit
+16/9/24
-- fleshing out employee entity with data types 16/9/24
+- fleshing out employee entity with data types
 - work on initial readme documentation.

+24/9/24
+-Added employee form for creating employees
+-Added getEmployees function for retrieving employees and displaying on employeeList page -Added phosphor icon pack dependency
+-Added datepicker to form and updated zod to allow for empty field for enddate